-Asif Kapadia has produced the greatest portrait of a footballer ever committed to screen.
-Using a treasure trove of archive footage we meet Diego, a shy mummy’s boy confined to a shanty town on the outskirts of Buenos Aires.
+Asif Kapadia has produced the most significant portrait of a footballer ever committed to screen.
+Using a treasure trove of archive footage we meet Diego, a shy mummy’s boy confined to a shantytown on the outskirts of Buenos Aires.
 He has nothing to offer but his capacity for resilience and burgeoning football talent.

 Much like his previous works, Senna and Amy, Kapadia rejects traditional documentary tropes such as the use of talking heads.
 Instead, Kapadia has created a thoroughly exhilarating cinematic experience.
 Everything is amplified, particularly the impact of fouls and tackles against Maradona, leaving you feeling as battered and bruised as he was.

 Like a heroic ballerina, our protagonist dances his way through adversity.
 In the summer of 1984, Maradona joins lowly Napoli, the modern-day equivalent of Lionel Messi joining Sheffield United.
 Napoli’s place in Italian football was mirrored by society, the Juventus Ultras summed this up best, describing Naples as the “sewer of Italy”.

 Soon things begin to change, as a winning version of Napoli takes shape on the football pitch, propelled, single-handedly (there’s a joke there somewhere) by Maradona.
 In and amongst the daily Neopolitan digest of organised crime, racism and traffic jams, Maradona becomes engulfed in glorious blasphemy, there is a new patron Saint of Naples, and he wears the number 10 shirt for Napoli.